 Meals: All meals are on your own.
 Of course, workers may use produce from the farm.
 On each farm, we have one potluck lunch a week–a high point in the social calendar!

 Educational Opportunities: This is a successful farm business with vast experience in growing and selling direct market produce, so you will learn just by being here.
 We enjoy teaching as we work so you understand what we’re doing, but we don’t let it slow us down.
 We have short morning and afternoon meetings to discuss the workload and explain why we are doing what we are doing.
-Each full time worker receives 1-2 areas of responsibility, in which we hope they become proficient (irrigation, pest control, CSA distribution, greenhouse, solo farmers market, etc.)
+If interested, each full time worker may take on an area of responsibility, in which we hope they become proficient (irrigation, pest control, CSA distribution, greenhouse, solo farmers market, etc.)

 HOW TO APPLY